-Category Points Indicators of Quality of Response Curegory Earned indicators of Quality of Hesponse Fully 20 Applicant provides a proposed number of subgrants by each Developed project year and proposed average funding amounts per subgrant supported by a detailed explanation.
+Category Points Indicators of Quality of Response Earned Fully Developed 20 Applicant provides a proposed number of subgrants by each project year and by subgrant type (i.e., new, replication, and expansion subgrant awards) that is supported by a thorough explanation of the demand and need for the proposed number of subgrant awards.
+The applicant proposes average funding amounts per subgrant that are supported by a detailed explanation and aligned to the proposed budget.
 The applicant includes supporting documentation regarding the methodology and calculations used to determine the number of proposed subgrant awards and the average and maximum subgrant award amount.
-Well Developed 14-19 Applicant provides a proposed number of subgrants by each project year and average funding amounts per subgrant supported by explanation.
+The applicant's supporting documentation demonstrates how the demand and need within its State context supports the number of subgrants proposed.
+If the applicant includes a waiver in the grant application to continue supporting subgrantees initially funded under a previous SE grant in the State, the budget clearly outlines funding for those subgrantees previously funded as well as new subgrantees Well Developed 14-19 subgrantees.
+Applicant provides a proposed number of subgrants by each project year by subgrant type (i.e., new, replication, and expansion subgrant awards) and average funding amounts per subgrant supported by an explanation and aligned to the proposed budget.
 The applicant includes supporting documentation regarding the methodology and calculations used to determine the number of proposed subgrant awards and the average subgrant award amount.
-Adequately 7-13 Applicant provides a proposed number of subgrants by each Developed project year and funding amounts per subgrant supported by an explanation.
+The applicant's supporting documentation demonstrates how the demand and need within its State context supports the number of subgrants proposed.
+If the applicant includes a waiver in the grant application to continue supporting subgrantees initially funded under a previous SE grant in the State, the budget includes funding for those subgrantees previously funded as well as new subgrantees.
+Adequately Developed 7-13 Applicant provides a proposed number of subgrants by each project year and funding amounts per subgrant supported by an explanation.
 The applicant includes some supporting documentation regarding the methodology and calculations used to determine the number of proposed subgrant awards and the average subgrant award amount.
-Poorly 1-6 Applicant provides a proposed number of subgrants by each Developed project year and funding amounts per subgrant but provides insufficient explanation for how the number and amounts were determined.
+If the applicant includes a waiver in the grant application to continue supporting subgrantees initially funded under a previous SE grant in the State, the budget includes funding for those subgrantees previously funded as well as new subgrantees.
+Poorly Developed 1-6 Applicant provides a proposed number of subgrants by each project year and funding amounts per subgrant but provides insufficient explanation for how the number and amounts were determined.
+If the applicant includes a waiver in the grant application to continue supporting subgrantees initially funded under a previous SE grant in the State, the budget does not clearly reflect funding for those subgrantees previously funded as well as new subgrantees.
 Not Addressed 0 Applicant did not address.